 |City Statistics||Information & Services||Schools & Libraries|

-The City of Brea is located in the northeast section of Orange County, approximately 30 miles from Los Angeles.
+The City of Brea, known as the city of oil, oranges, and opportunity, is located in the northeast section of Orange County, approximately 30 miles from Los Angeles.
 Brea combines a vibrant city with charming residential neighborhoods to create a model community.
 Brea has a strong economy with commercial and industrial opportunities including professional corporations, manufacturing, retail, distribution, and service industries.
 The daytime population increases to over 100,000 thanks to the many employment opportunities in the city.
 Some of the major employers in Brea include Bank of America, Mercury Insurance, Beckman Coulter, Nature’s Best, Brea Olinda Unified School District, Albertson’s, and American Motor Company.
 Downtown Brea has undergone a revitalization and is now a popular walkable area for shopping, dining, and entertainment.

 The schools in the city of Brea consistently rank in the 90th percentile for state and national testing, and several Brea schools have been recognized as Blue Ribbon and Distinguished schools.
 Brea also sets a cultural example for surrounding communities through their Art In Public Places program which includes more than 150 sculptures placed throughout the city.